BattletechModders/TisButAScratch/README.md

 `severity` - used in conjunction with both the below settings `missionKillSeverityThreshold` and `debilSeverityThreshold`.
 Although injured pilots are no longer prevented from piloting mechs, particularly severe or repeated injuries to the same location can result in the pilot becoming incapacitated, `DEBILITATED`, and unable to pilot if the total `severity` of injuries in a given location exceeds the value set in `debilSeverityThreshold` (value < 1 disables debilitating injuries).
 Similarly, a pilot will become incapacitated if the total `severity` of injuries <i>sustained in the current contract</i> exceeds their `missionKillSeverityThreshold`.
 The threshold set missionKillSeverityThreshold is the "default" threshold for all pilots.
 This value can be modified for individual pilots/units by altering the <i>Pilot</i> statistic "MissionKilledThreshold" via equipment, traits, etc.

 `description` - human-legible description of this injury and its effects.

+`InjuryTags` - list of tags that will be added to the pilotDef when this injury is inflicted.
+Requested feature for MechAffinity to use to create more permanent debuffs

 `effectDataJO` - list of status effects this injury applies.
 Importantly, `durationData` is used in conjunction with the status effect name suffix and `BleedingOutSuffix` setting below to note than an injury should inflict <b>Bleeding Out</b>, and either incapacitate or kill the pilot on expiration.